 COLORFUL, ILLUSTRATED MATH HANDBOOKS

-Learning Upgrade: Online multimedia tutorial program (basic math, pre-algebra, algebra) from a creative team of teachers, musicians, artists and programmers in San Diego, California, USA.
-Featuring songs, video, animation and games to help each student achieve breakthrough learning.
-Used by over 300,000 students since 1998, including struggling readers, special needs students and English learners.
+Learning Upgrade and Math Upgrade: From a creative team of teachers, musicians, artists and programmers in San Diego, California, USA.
+Featurs songs, video, animation and games to help each student achieve breakthrough learning.
+Used by over 300,000 students since 1998, including struggling readers, special needs students, and English learners.
 Incorporates the latest ed research, curriculum standards, assessment and progress tracking.
 FREE SUMMER SCHOOL SUBSCRIPTION for K-12 SCHOOLS.
 Free trial.
 Individuals: $50. per 6 months, for 1 course.
 Schools: $30 per student per year, unlimited courses.
 HIGHLY RECOMMENDED.
 Excellent motivation and organization.